MartinVerges/bicycle-stand/README.md

 Mount the bike holders on the airline rails.

 ### Note:
-Do not worry, if the special construction adhesive is properly applied, holds to the Airlineschine any bike and also much heavier loads.
+Do not worry, if the special construction adhesive is properly applied, it will hold the rails, any bike, and also much heavier loads.
 It is almost impossible to disassemble this rail ever again from the motorhome!
 Please be sure BEFORE that you have the right position and that you want to mount in place.